-At the FSA, he led the wholesale conduct implementation of the EU Markets in Financial Instruments Directive (MiFID), for the client-asset and client-money regime, and for the regulatory reporting regimes (COREP, FINREP, insurance).
+At the FSA, he was also responsible for the wholesale conduct implementation of the EU Markets in Financial Instruments Directive (MiFID), for the client-asset and client-money regime, and for the regulatory reporting regimes (COREP, FINREP, insurance).
 He participated in the FSA's reforms of the mortgage market and in the FSA's retail distribution review (RDR).
-He also managed the FSA's risk review department of quantitative and qualitative risk specialists, responsible for validating the financial modeling of banks and insurance companies.
+He also led the FSA's risk review department of quantitative and qualitative risk specialists, responsible for validating the financial modeling of banks and insurance companies.

 He was co-chair of the FSA’s Guidance Committee which issued guidance including on the Listing Rules, Prospectus Rules and Disclosure and Transparency Rules, and was a member of the FSA’s Executive Policy Committee that approved consultations including on the AIFMD EU Directive and set the FSA’s EU negotiating strategy including for the MiFiD2, EMIR and MAD2 / MAR EU directives and regulations.